m-delem/quarto-research-template/README.md

 Then you're good to go!
 You have everything set for a clean, reproducible, and well-organised project.
 If you share/submit/publish your results and link this repository (or upload it as a folder), any scientist who downloads and follows this workflow will be able to replicate your analyses in a heartbeat.

 When your Quarto notebooks are clean, you might also want to **render** them to various formats: simply click the usual "Render" button at the top of your notebooks and they should render to HTML with my default options.
-Open and tweak the `_quarto.yml` to tailor these options to suit your needs (starting with replacing my name with yours, for instance).
+Open and tweak the `_quarto.yml` to tailor these options to suit your needs (*starting with replacing my name with yours, for instance*).
 See the details of the rendering options further down below.

 ## In-depth description

 ### Structure of the project

-Some of the structures in this template were inspired by [this research template by Aaron Gullickson](https://github.com/AaronGullickson/research-template).

 - `open-this-file-first.RProj` is the first file to click on to open the project in RStudio.